squaremo/bitsyntax-js/README.md

 If the size is omitted and the type is integer, the size defaults to
-8. If the size is omitted and the type is binary, the segment will match all remaining bytes in the input; such a segment may only be used at the end of a pattern.
+8. If the size is omitted and the type is binary, the segment will match all remaining bytes in the input; such a segment may only be used at the end of a pattern, when matching.

 The size may also be given as an integer variable matched earlier in the pattern, as in the example given at the top.
+When constructing, a size may be a variable referring to the supplied environment.

 In builders, numbers will be rounded, masked or padded to fit the size and units given; for example, `'256:8'` gives the binary `Buffer<00>`